 A clean house has never been one of my primary goals.
 It’s not even in the top 10.
 I admit it would be nice to live in a spotless house, but who has the time or the motivation to keep it that way?
 There’s just too much housework to do!
-But It’s a fact of life that there are basic standards of cleanliness to maintain and I have found these tips work for me to stop procrastinating cleaning your house.
+But It’s a fact of life that there are basic standards of cleanliness to maintain and I have found these tips work for me to stop procrastinating cleaning the house.

 The secret to stop procrastinating cleaning your house